-Twenty two years have passed since I began searching for Tunick ancestors.
+Twenty five years have passed since I began searching for Tunick ancestors.
 Along the way I have encountered many Tunicks who believe, as I do, that all Tunicks are related.
-Today there are over 6000 Tunick/Tunik descendants listed on this site.
+Today there are over 9,100 Tunick or Tunik descendants and relatives listed on this site.

-Most Tunicks/Tuniks of Eastern European ancestry can be traced to small towns in the Minsk region of Belarus.
+Most Tunicks or Tuniks of Eastern European ancestry can be traced to small towns in the Minsk region of Belarus.
 Stolbtsy, Belarus is 45 miles southwest of Minsk and was home to the majority of our Tunick Ancestors.
-The ultimate goal is to unite all Tunicks of Eastern European ancestry by finding a common ancestor from the sixteenth century.
+The ultimate goal is to unite all Tunicks of Eastern European ancestry by finding a common ancestor from the 17th century.
 This goal is closer but remains illusive.

 The Tunick Tree will never be completed because to do so would require knowledge of all people whoever lived.
 With no beginning and no end, it is time to share what is known, replete with errors and omissions.
 Additions and corrections are requested and are sincerely appreciated.
 Please take the time to help.
 With each passing generation so much is lost forever.

 Arvin Tunick, M.D.

 This database contains 9,100 individual Tunick Ancestors, descendants and relatives.
 These files are an amalgam of my research, the research of many others, and family histories sent to me from all over the world.
 If you cannot find your Tunick Branch or Tunick relative, please contact me so that your information can be added to our Tree.
 Please notify me of any errors or additions using the email link above.|

 |Access to these files is password protected to prevent robotic indexing and robotic searching.|

 To protect privacy, dates and places are omitted for living persons (born after 1923 with no death date).